my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Dette kan også føre til at …* → This can cause …

+- Det er *skadelig* for … → It is harmful to …

+- Det er ikke bra for … → It is not good for …

-- … kan gå utover … → to affect negatively; to harm;
+- … kan gå *utover* … → to affect negatively; to harm;

 - *Noen mener dessuten at …* → Some people also believe that …